Critical and multicritical Lee-Yang fixed points in the local potential approximation: Summary and discussion

 \section{Summary and discussion}

 We have presented a detailed study of the fixed-point equation for the local potential approximation of the Wetterich equation in the case of a $\cP\cT$-symmetric complex potential for a single scalar field.
 Our main motivation was the development of nonperturbative methods for multicritical Lee-Yang models, especially in view of the conjectural status of their link to minimal models in two dimensions \cite{Becker:1991nr,Becker:1991nq,vonGehlen:1994rp,Zambelli:2016cbw,Lencses:2022ira,Katsevich:2025ojk,Amoruso,Lencses:2024wib}.
-And on the technical level, the FRG approach to complex potentials had remained so far largely unexplored (with few exceptions, e.g.\ Refs.\ \cite{Zambelli:2016cbw,An:2016lni}), thus providing in itself motivation for their further investigation.
+And on the technical level, the FRG approach to complex potentials had remained so far largely unexplored (with few exceptions, e.g.\ Refs.\ \cite{Zambelli:2016cbw,An:2016lni}),\footnote{For studies of the ordinary real LPA equation in the complex field plane, from the viewpoint of convergence of polynomial expansions, see instead \cite{Litim:2016hlb,Juttner:2017cpr,Litim:2018pxe}.} thus providing in itself motivation for their further investigation.
 The main lessons from our analysis are: \begin{itemize} \item The perturbative construction of solutions, given in section \ref{sec:perturbation}, has shown that weakly coupled fixed points appear at $d=d_{2n+1}-\eps = \frac{4n+2}{2n-1}-\eps$, as for $i\vph^{2n+1}$ theories in standard perturbation theory \cite{Codello:2017epp}.
 The coefficients of the series expansion in $\eps$ of the effective potential $v(\vph)$ are expressed as linear combinations of Hermite polynomials in $\vph$, and, because of their growth, the expansion breaks down when $\vph \sim(\f{1}{\eps})^{\f{1}{4n-2}}$.
 For larger values of $\vph$, the asymptotic analysis of section \ref{sec:analytic} shows that the leading large-field behaviour is $v(\vph)\sim \vph^{d/\Delta_\vph}$, which is a noninteger power for $\eps\neq 0$, thus explaining why the polynomial expansion cannot hold at large $\vph$.
 Nevertheless, the perturbative results serve as a guidance in identifying universality classes in the numerical analysis, and thus even at finite $\eps$ we will refer to such universality classes as $i\vph^{2n+1}$ fixed points.

 \item The detailed analysis of singularities and asymptotic expansion in section \ref{sec:analytic} has shown that the properties of the fixed-points equations change drastically when $\Delta$ changes sign: in particular, while at $\Delta>0$ we expect only isolated global solutions, at $\Delta\leq 0$ a continuum of global solutions is possible.
 This fact affects crucially the LPA' of the $i\vph^{2n+1}$ theories, that have $\Delta_\vph=\Delta|_{g=g_*}>0$ near the upper critical dimension $d_{2n+1}$, but are expected to have $\Delta_\vph<0$ at $d=2$, based on their conjectured CFT correspondence.